vendrhub/vendr-documentation/content/docs/core/1.0.0/key-concepts/payment-forms.md

 description: Preparing to enter a Payment Providers payment gateway in Vendr, the eCommerce solution for Umbraco v8+
 ---

-In Vendr, a Payment Form is the form that is displayed just prior to redirecting to the Payment Gateway for payment processing.
+In Vendr, a Payment Form is the form that is displayed immediately prior to redirecting to the Payment Gateway for payment processing.
 This is usually displayed on some kind of review page, allowing a final review of the Order before commencing payment.

 The role of the Payment Form is to perform two tasks: